SyndicateClu/TMQBFFL/Constitution.md

 - During the offseason trading is still allowed
 - Trade deadline week 13 of the regular season
 - Draft picks up to 3 years in the future are tradable
+  - When trading picks from beyond the current season the team trading future assets away must pre-pay those league dues.
 - Once both parties have accepted the trade, it cannot be withdrawn by one party due to player injury, suspension, or any other unforeseen circumstance.

 <br><br>